-- A. The provisions in this policy apply to all Indiana University students in all units, including undergraduate, graduate, and professional programs, unless expressly identified as applying to undergraduates only, subject to two principles: - 1.
-Units with graduate or professional programs may adopt or modify any provisions, including grade submission deadlines, as appropriate to their programs, in consultation with the chief academic affairs officer and registrar of the campus administering the program. - 2.
-Nothing in this policy is intended to override accreditation standards that may require academic units to vary from its terms. - B. Except as otherwise provided in this policy, Indiana University uses a grading system from A (highest) through F (failing) with pluses and minuses.
-The grades and their numerical equivalent used for computing GPAs are: A+=4.0, A=4.0, A=3.7, B+=3.3, B=3.0, B=2.7, C+=2.3, C=2.0, C=1.7, D+=1.3, D=1, D=0.7, C=0.7, C=0.7
+A. The provisions in this policy apply to all Indiana University students in all units, including undergraduate, graduate and professional programs, unless expressly identified as applying to undergraduates only, subject to two principles:

+1. Units with graduate or professional programs may adopt or modify any provisions, including grade submission deadlines, as appropriate to their programs, in consultation with the chief academic affairs officer and registrar of the campus administering the program.

+2. Nothing in this policy is intended to override accreditation standards that may require academic units to vary from its terms.

+B. Except as otherwise provided in this policy, Indiana University uses a grading system from A (highest) through F (failing) with pluses and minuses.
+The grades and their numerical equivalent used for computing GPAs are: A + = 4.0, A = 4.0, A - = 3.7, B + = 3.3, B = 3.0, B - = 2.7, C + = 2.3, C = 2.0, C - 1.7, D + = 1.3, D = 1, D - = 0.7, F = 0.

-C. Other Grades
+C. Other grades

-- 1. FN (failed, non-attendance).
+1. FN (failed, non-attendance).
 An "FN" should be assigned to a student who has failed a course because of unexcused absences from classes, labs, exams, or other activities.
 When assigned, the instructor must also indicate the last known date of class attendance.
 When an "FN" has been assigned, an "F" will appear on the student's transcript.
 The "N" and date of last attendance will be retained in the student's record as an internal grade only.
-A student's last date of participation in an academic activity in an online course must be documented as required in USSS-10, Unofficial Withdrawal. - 2.
-FNN (failed, never attended).
-An "FNN" should be assigned to a student who has failed a course because the student never attended a class and did not withdraw.
-When an "FNN" has been assigned, an "F" will appear on the student's transcript.
-The "NN" will be retained in the student's record as an internal grade only. - 3.
-I (incomplete).
-An "I" should be assigned to a student who, in the judgment of the instructor, has performed at a satisfactory level during a majority of the course but has not completed all the required work by the end of the term due to hardship or other good cause that the instructor deems would make it unjust to penalize that student for not completing the required work on time. - a.
-The instructor will inform the student of the missing course requirements and the assignments to be
+A student's last date of participation in an academic activity in an online course must be documented as required in USSS-10, Unofficial withdrawal policy [link].